lheritage/Demo/README.md

 - Select the organization you want to import the API Hook into and click on the "Import Package" from the Actions navigation window on the right side of the screen
   - click on button to browse for the SmartyStreetAPIHook.zip archive file and click Okay.

+### Verify Import
+- Expand the services folder in the organization you imported the SmartyStreetAPIHook.zip into and find SmartyStreets_API

+### Configure Security
+- Open xxxx
+- Put in your Auth ID and Auth Token

+### Verify Connectivity
+-

 ## Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.